uccser/cs-field-guide/text/chapters/en-network-communication-protocols.md

 {image filename="network-communication-protocols/net-corrupt.jpg" alt="Corrupted Image"}

 So, TCP is a protocol that solves these issues.
-To introduce you to TCP, please play the game below.
+To introduce you to TCP, play the game below, called *Packet attack*.
 In the game, *you* are the problems (loss, delay, corruption) and as you move through the levels, pay attention to how the computer tries to combat them.
 Good luck trying to stop the messages getting through correctly!

-{teacher}

-You can also create your own ‘levels’ for your students in Packet Attack.
-We’ve also put a level builder in the projects section below so that you can make levels for your students, experiment with different reliabilities or combination of defenses.

-Adjust the trues, falses and numbers to set different abilities.
-Raising the numbers will effectively equate to a less reliable communication channel.
-Adding in more abilities (by setting shields etc to true) will make for a harder to level to beat.
+*Packet Attack* is a direct analogy for TCP and it is intended to be an interactive simulation of it.
+The Packet Creatures are TCP segments, which move between two computers.
+The yellow/gray zone is the unreliable channel, susceptible to unreliability.
+That unreliability is the user playing the game.
+Remember from the key problems of this topic on the transport level, we have delays, corruption and lost packets, these are the attacks; *delay*, *corrupt*, *kill*.
+Solutions come in the form of TCP mechanisms, they are slowly added level by level.
+Like in TCP, the game supports packet ordering, checksums (shields), Acks and Nacks (return creatures) and timeouts .

+{panel type="teacher-note" summary="Packet attack spoilers"}
 **Level Overview**

 - *Level 1*: No defences.
 One packet.
 Students can beat by using corrupt or kill.